Electrum

 Electrum is a naturally occurring alloy of gold and silver, with trace amounts of copper and other metals.
 Its color ranges from pale to bright yellow, depending on the proportions of gold and silver.
-It has been produced artificially, and is also known as "green gold".
+It has been produced artificially and is also known as "green gold".

-Electrum was used as early as the third millennium BC in Old Kingdom of Egypt, sometimes as an exterior coating to the pyramidions atop ancient Egyptian pyramids and obelisks.
+Electrum was used as early as the third millennium BC in the Old Kingdom of Egypt, sometimes as an exterior coating to the pyramidia atop ancient Egyptian pyramids and obelisks.
 It was also used in the making of ancient drinking vessels.
 The first known metal coins made were of electrum, dating back to the end of the 7th century or the beginning of the 6th century BC.
-For several decades, the medals awarded with the Nobel Prize have been made of gold-plated green gold.

 Etymology

-The name "electrum" is the Latinized form of the Greek word ἤλεκτρον (ḗlektron), mentioned in the Odyssey referring to a metallic substance consisting of gold alloyed with silver.
-The same word was also used for the substance amber, likely because of the pale yellow color of certain varieties.
-It is from amber’s electrostatic properties that the modern English words "electron" and "electricity" are derived.
-Electrum was often referred to as "white gold" in ancient times, but could be more accurately described as "pale gold", as it is usually pale yellow or yellowish-white in color.
-The modern use of the term white gold usually concerns gold alloyed with any one or a combination of nickel, silver, platinum and palladium to produce a silver-colored gold.
+The name electrum is the Latinized form of the ancient Greek word ἤλεκτρον (ḗlektron), meaning amber or an alloy of gold and silver.
+Electrum was often referred to as "white gold" in ancient times.

 Composition

-Electrum consists primarily of gold and silver but is sometimes found with traces of platinum, copper, and other metals.
-The name is mostly applied informally to compositions between about 20–80% gold and 20–80% silver, but these are strictly called gold or silver depending on the dominant element.
+Electrum consists primarily of gold and silver but is sometimes found with traces of platinum, copper and other metals.
+The name is mostly applied informally to compositions between 20–80% gold and 80–20% silver, but these are strictly called gold or silver depending on the dominant element.
 Analysis of the composition of electrum in ancient Greek coinage dating from about 600 BC shows that the gold content was about 55.5% in the coinage issued by Phocaea.
-In the early classical period, the gold content of electrum ranged from 46% in Phokaia to 43% in Mytilene.
+In the early classical period the gold content of electrum ranged from 46% in Phocaea to 43% in Mytilene.
 In later coinage from these areas, dating to 326 BC, the gold content averaged 40% to 41%.
-In the Hellenistic period, electrum coins with a regularly decreasing proportion of gold were issued by the Carthaginians.
-In the later Eastern Roman Empire controlled from Constantinople, the purity of the gold coinage was reduced, and an alloy that can be called electrum began to be used.
+In the Hellenistic period electrum coins with a regularly decreasing proportion of gold were issued by the Carthaginians.
+In the later Eastern Roman Empire controlled from Constantinople, the purity of the gold coinage was reduced.

 History

 Electrum is mentioned in an account of an expedition sent by Pharaoh Sahure of the Fifth Dynasty of Egypt.
 It is also discussed by Pliny the Elder in his Naturalis Historia.
-Electrum is also mentioned in the Hebrew Scriptures, whose prophet Ezekiel is said to have had a vision of Jehovah on a celestial chariot (Ezekiel 1:4).